fresheneesz/bitcoinThroughputAnalysis/README.md

 D. Users who can't do A, B, or C (or feel its not worth it) would not be able to run a full node, and would instead use a less intensive node like an SPV node.

-# Light nodes

-One obvious question is: why do we need or want most people to run full nodes?
-One can imagine that since SPV nodes are so cheap to run, maybe it would be acceptable if most people simply used SPV.
-However there are a number of problem with this as the moment:

-* SPV nodes have [privacy problems](https://eprint.iacr.org/2014/763.pdf) related to Bloom filters.
-* SPV nodes can be [lied to by omission](https://bitcoin.stackexchange.com/questions/36643/thin-client-remote-node-lying-through-omission).
-* SPV [doesn't scale well](https://www.coindesk.com/spv-support-billion-bitcoin-users-sizing-scaling-claim) for the SPV servers that serve SPV light clients.
-* Light nodes currently have no way to protect themselves in the case that a majority hard fork changes the consensus rules in ways that user doesn't agree with.
-* Light nodes are fundamentally more vulnerable in a successful [eclipse attack](https://medium.com/chainrift-research/bitcoins-attack-vectors-sybil-eclipse-attacks-d1b6679963e5) because they don't validate most of the transactions.

-The last two are most important.
-If the vast majority of the network is unable to protect against an invalid longer-chain, then everyone in the network is suceptible to an unwanted and unintentional change of consensus rules, which could potentially leech the majority of wealth onto a less secure branch.
-SPV nodes don't currently have any way to be aware of most types of consensus rules changes.

-Many of these problems can be solved, but the last one is fundamental and cannot be solved.
-Light nodes will always be more vulnerable in an eclipse attack.
-Its certainly possible that it can be effectively solved by reducing the likelyhood of an eclipse attack so there's no significant likelyhood of one being successful.

-SPV nodes are not the solution to scaling at the moment, tho they may help scale if these problems are solved.

-# The State of Available Machine Resources

 ## Bandwidth

 Taking a look at [the world's lowest ranking peak internet speeds](https://en.wikipedia.org/wiki/List_of_countries_by_Internet_connection_speeds), it gets down to 1.4 Mbps.
 And according to The International Telecommunication Union, the average bandwidth per user for the lowest ranking countries was [around 5 Kbps or lower in 2016](https://www.theglobaleconomy.com/rankings/Internet_bandwidth/).
 While in the future, we definitely would like Bitcoin to be able to reach the poorest of people, currently that's unrealistic, so I'll choose 1 Mbps as the speed available to the 90th percentile Bitcoin user.